ZipZaap/DataExplorer/README.md

 > [!TIP]
 > You can click on images to get a closer look.

 An example of DBSCAN clustering visualized as image centroids (left) and actual area covered (right).
 Each color represents a separate cluster, with outliers labelled in gray.
-Map segemnt located at: (225&deg; < LAT < 240&deg;, 83.5&deg; < LON < 84.5&deg;).
+Segment co-ordinates : (225&deg; < LAT < 240&deg;, 83.5&deg; < LON < 84.5&deg;).

 ![Alt text](figures/clusters_sector.png "image title")